 TMJ Disorder Treatments

 When temporomandibular joints (TMJs) stop functioning properly, the resulting pain is not isolated to your jaws.
 TMJ disorder treatments can help ease pain and discomfort in your jaw joints, as well as your face, neck, and shoulders.
-At Iroquois Family Dentistry in Nashville, TN, Drs.
+At Iroquois Dentistry in Nashville, TN, Drs.
 K.B.
 Parkes, Gary Waltemath, and Karen S. Keenan provide custom oral appliances and BOTOX® injections to help relieve your TMJ disorder symptoms.
 They can also recommend simple lifestyle changes to help you experience relief.

 What Causes TMJ Disorder?